NAME

 Instead of having a separate config file format for tool configuration,

-toolchain uses default options files
+the build2 toolchain uses default options files

 which contain the same options as what can be specified on the command line.